Camden-Tech/DamageScaling/README.md

 # DamageScaling

-A lightweight Minecraft/Paper plugin that visually scales player health without changing the server-side values.
-Damage and healing are applied to a hidden “real” health pool that is persisted per player, while the visible hearts are recalculated using configurable scaling curves.
+DamageScaling is a lightweight Paper plugin that **rescales the hearts you see without changing the real health stored by the server**.
+Incoming damage and healing are applied to a hidden real health pool, then converted to visible hearts using configurable curves.
+This keeps combat readable while preserving vanilla mechanics for other plugins.

-## Requirements
+## Why use it?
-- Minecraft/Paper API 1.21.10 or compatible.
-- Permission to place the plugin JAR in your server’s `plugins` directory and reload or restart the server.
+- **Player-friendly visuals:** Show dramatic heart loss early or smooth out spikes with your preferred curve.
+- **Multiple scaling modes with priorities:** Provide a list of acceptable modes; the first valid one is used, with a fallback mode if none apply.
+- **Per-player persistence:** Real health is stored in `plugins/DamageScaling/playerdata/<uuid>.yml` so visuals remain consistent across reconnects.
+- **Safe toggling:** Enable or disable scaling at runtime—hearts are immediately restored to the real values when turned off.

-## Setup
+## Quick start
-1. Drop the built JAR into `plugins/`.
+1. Drop the built JAR into your server’s `plugins/` directory.
-2. Start or reload your server to generate the default `config.yml`.
+2. Start or reload the server to generate `plugins/DamageScaling/config.yml`.
-3. Adjust the scaling settings (see below) and reload if needed.
+3. Optionally adjust the scaling section (see examples below).

-## Commands & Permissions
+4. Use `/damagescaling enable` to turn visuals on, or `/damagescaling disable` to switch back to vanilla hearts.

+Command & permission:
-- `/damagescaling <enable|disable>` — toggles the scaling visuals at runtime.
+- `/damagescaling <enable|disable>` — toggles the visual scaling.
   - Permission: `damagescaling.admin` (defaults to `op`).

-When scaling is disabled, the plugin restores each player’s real health so hearts match the true values again.

-## Configuration
+## Configuration reference
-The default `config.yml` is generated in `plugins/DamageScaling/config.yml`:
+Default configuration (`plugins/DamageScaling/config.yml`):

 ```yaml
 enabled: true